 There's a difference between salaries, hourly rates, bonuses and commissions.

-Make sure you keep the ATO informed of taxes collected on behalf of your employees.
+Make sure you keep the tax office informed of taxes collected on behalf of your employees.

 Keep up with key Government reporting dates for employees' pay and deductions.